expresspigeon/blog/src/content/kb/transactional/transactional-routing.md

 # Routing of Transactional Messages

-We provide an easy three step process to let you prepare sending production messages.
+We provide an easy three step process to let you prepare for sending production messages.
 These are:

 * Sending to blackhole
 * Sending to a test email address
 * Sending to a real email address